 See related: Being Politically Correct on a Job Hunt

-At the outset, I want to say to people who think the way this attorney does: Look, I get it.
-I went to the University of Chicago for college, which is considered a good college.
-I could not believe how easy it was to get an A in a class if you simply parroted back the politics and beliefs of the professor in your papers.
+For example, I could not believe how easy it was to get an A in a class.
+All I had to do was parrot back the politics and beliefs of the professor in your papers.
 AUTOMATIC A. If you started trying to argue against their politics—whether they were a Republican, Democrat, Socialist, or even a Communist—your grade would go down accordingly.
-You would have to be out of your mind to write papers against them.
-Professors give good grades to students whose opinions they like and who make them feel good about themselves.
-Even at the best colleges.

 Read also: How To Gain Acceptance In Law School Of Your Choice

-To solve the issue of getting good grades, I shopped professors and spent an hour or so in their classes before committing to them.
-I could figure out where they were coming from and whether they liked me very quickly.
-I was so proficient in figuring out what I needed to say that by my junior year, I had not gotten a single grade below an A in over two years—and only one A-.
-The school asked me to apply for Rhodes, Fulbright, and other types of scholarships.
+Here's what I did to solve the issue of getting good grades.
+I shopped professors and spent an hour or so in their classes before committing to them.
+I could quickly figure out where they were coming from and whether they liked me.
+I was so proficient in figuring out what I needed to say that by my junior year, my grades never dropped below an A in over two years—and only one A-.
+After that, the school asked me to apply for Rhodes, Fulbright, and other types of scholarships.

 Read also: Why Most Law Firms Expect Their Attorneys to Conform and Act Like Other Attorneys in the Firm